py-vcon/py-vcon/README.md

   * OpenAI Generative AI ([OpenAICompletion](vcon/filter_plugins/README.md#vconfilter_pluginsimplopenaiopenaicompletion) and [OpenAIChatCompletion](vcon/filter_plugins/README.md#vconfilter_pluginsimplopenaiopenaichatcompletion) FilterPlugins): OPENAI_API_KEY
   <br>You can get a key at: https://console.deepgram.com/signup?jump=keys

+The easiest way to use these plugins is to set the keys as an environmental variable.
+For example on linux bash shell"

+    export DEEPGRAM__KEY="your Deepgram key here"
+    export OPENAI_API_KEY="your OpenAI key here"

+However you can also set these keys using init_options and filter options.

 ## Vcon Package Building and Testing

 Instructions for building the Vcon package for pypi can be found [here](BUILD.md)